christothic/gdscript-preprocessor/README.md

 2. Unzip the `addons/` directory into your Godot project folder.
 3. In Godot, go to `Project` > `Project Settings` > `Plugins`.
 4. Find the GDScript Preprocessor Plugin and make sure to `Enable` it by clicking the checkbox under the Status column.
-5. Sample project is included in the repository.
+5. Sample project is included in the repository if you want to try it on a safe environment.

 ## Usage
 ### Basic Directives